 This product is made in the village of Henavala outside of Kandy in Sri Lanka.
 There are 22 artisants engaged with Kantala at the moment, and they range in age from 24 to 72 years.
-They are paid 15% above the inflation adjusted “rural income receiver’s per month.
+They are paid 15% above the inflation adjusted -“rural income receiver’s mean income per month.
 An important part of the collaboration with the artisans and the village where this 300 year old traditional craft is done, is communication, respect and openness.

 Also the part of this product that is handloomed, is Fair Trade guaranteed by the World Fair Trade Organisation (WFTO).This includes the lining fabric of all bags and handles which are purchased directy from Selyn, Sri Lanka’s only WFTO Guaranteed Member in the handloom sector.

 The core material of this product, the handwoven mats, is made of the Hana plant (Agave cantala).
 This plant requires no watering, pesticides and insecticides to grow.
 It is therefore one of the most sustainable and environmentally friendly material sources available.
-The plant can reach up to 2 meters in height and the leaves are scraped bu hand to extract a very strong but fine and translucent fibre.
+The plant can reach up to 2 meters in height and the leaves are scraped by hand to extract a very strong but fine and translucent fiber.